-A unique collaboration between deaf, disabled and neurodiverse young people, their schools, and A New Direction
+A unique collaboration between D/deaf, disabled and neurodiverse young people, their schools, and A New Direction

 This year's festival will be taking place from 26th-30th March on Level 5 of the Blavatnik Building, Tate Modern.
 Now in its third year, the 2019 festival will explore the theme of 'Movement', with schools responding to the theme using their own creative interpretations.

 The majority of the activity at the festival has been devised and curated by students and teachers, and offers an insight into the vital role the arts play in special school education.
 The festival will be open to the public, and admission is free - we invite you all to come along and join in the fun!